Top 10 Ways to Improve Your Local SEO Right Now

 Further, 35% of all search traffic is local according to an estimate in a 2017 ReviewTrackers’ study.
 Without local SEO, your business could be losing out on a significant amount of traffic.

-To optimize Google My Business, ensure that you:
+To optimize your Business Profile on Google, ensure that you:

 - Provide accurate and up-to-date information